tbensky/npct/README.md

 # The *No Phone* Contact Tracer (NPCT) Project

-## <a href="https://github.com/tbensky/npct/blob/master/AssemblyInstructions/instructions.pdf">One page assembly instructions</a>
+## <a href="https://github.com/tbensky/npct/blob/master/AssemblyInstructions/instructions.pdf">Short assembly instructions</a>

 ## Project Goals
 The goal of this work is to develop an open-source, hardware-based, anonymous and "self-driven" contract tracing system that *doesn't use a mobile phone at all.*  Say hello to the "NPCT" (**n**o **p**hone **c**ontact **t**racer) Project: